NJDHTS/NJDHTS/numetric-workbooks/new-jersey-advanced-crash-tables.md

 <!-- -->
 >**tip**
->Bear in mind that the **Occupants** workbook joins the crash table to the occupants table.
+>The **Occupants** workbook joins the crash table to the occupants table.
 As a result, counts and totals from this workbook will be structured as follows:
 >
 >* Number of **occupants** in crashes with a particular crash attribute \(eg. municipality, year, time of day, route\)
 >* Number of **occupants** with a particular occupant attribute \(eg. seating position, restraint use, age, sex\)